 Finally, on my last trip, I picked up a helpful cultural guidebook, which explained them as the rokuyō (六曜) (also called rokki 六輝) which derive from the Chinese calendar of the 14th century, and Taoist folk beliefs at the time.
-The six days originally were used for gambling, but as they integrated into Japanese culture, they evolved and reflected auspicious and inauspicious day for things like weddings, and other memorable events.
+The six days originally were used for gambling, but as they integrated into Japanese culture, they evolved and reflected auspicious and inauspicious day for things like weddings, the opening of a new Cabinet in the government, and other notable events.

 According to the guidebook above, when the Meiji-era government sought to modernize and Westernize the country, they banned most superstitions, but allowed this one to remain in place because the Imperial family still conducted many events based on this ancient system.
 Thus it is one of the few such customs to survive into the modern era.

 The six days, as you’ll see them on a typical calendar are in order:

 “Victory first / before”

 |Funerals on this day are thought to be dangerous on this day as the deceased might “pull” their friends into death with them.
 On the other hand, weddings occur on this day because friends are “pulled” into the good fortune.
 From 11am to 1pm, luck is especially bad.|

 “Destruction of the Buddha”